<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Homeowners Assistance Program

-In 1966, Congress enacted the conventional version of the Homeowners Assistance Program (HAP) to mitigate the negative effects base realignments and closures (BRAC) had on servicemembers' ability to sell their homes for market value.
+In 1966, Congress enacted the conventional version of the Homeowners Assistance Program (HAP) to mitigate the adverse effects that base realignments and closures (BRAC) had on service members' ability to sell their homes for market value.
 The HAP relieved those who experienced a financial loss while selling their primary residence during a BRAC process.
+At this time, HAP applications are only accepted from wounded, injured, or ill applicants and surviving spouses.

 Ultimately, there are options for selling your home if the traditional methods are unsuccessful.
 Before deciding to investigate a short sale or become a landlord, review tried-and-true standards for selling your home quickly and lucratively.